-The very fact that the man, who had been speaking of grievances against Zhou Bao-zhong, sent Li Hong-bin to us, saying that he would fight on the united front with Kim II Sung's Communist Party till the last moment of his life, reflected his invariable support and trust in us.
-He hesitated for some time after Wang De-lin's retreat to China proper via the Soviet Union, but always sought cooperation with us, without betraying the cause of the united front.
-This was, indeed, worthy of our respect.
+The very fact that the man, who had been speaking of grievances against Zhou Bao-zhong, sent Li Hong-bin to us, saying that he would fight on the united front with Kim Il Sung's Communist Party till the last moment of his life, reflected his invariable support and trust in us.
+He hesitated for some time

-Fortunately, Wan Shun was visiting us at that time; consequently Li Hong-bin joined in the discussion of the joint operation even without taking time off to untie his shoestrings.
+Fortunately, Wan Shun was visiting us at that time; consequently Li Hongbin joined in the discussion of the joint operation even without taking time off to untie his shoestrings.